 Democratization and the Authority of Science

 The French Enlightenment spawned a larger literate population.
-Its intellectualized elite regarded it as its responsibility to assume ruling offices rather than create the conditions under which the French people would learn self-rule.
+Its intellectualized elite regarded it as its responsibility to assume ruling offices rather than to create the conditions under which the French people would learn self-rule.
 The people were furthermore seen as in need of major renovation to become suitable for enlightened society (DA 188, 340; OR 245).
 As a scholar and a statesman, Tocqueville observed multiple attempts to implement rationalistic systems after the Old Regime fell.
 His political science endeavors to explain why theirs necessarily fail (Rec.
 68).

 Little effort is required to convince souls conformed to democratic mores that inequalities are unjust.
 That principle is easy to apply, and it gratifies.
 To them, expertise in the applied science of equality in an exception; they who possess it may enjoy legitimate advantages and authority.
 But equality is a quality of the relationships between people.
 Tocquevillian political science is concerned instead with the qualities that people themselves possess, and how they acquire them, rather than with conforming people’s souls to the exigencies of a theoretically preferable system.
 Happily, the system that promotes personal self-development and self-interest properly understood encourages and rewards sociability and interdependency (DA 502, 648).
 Modern systems that focus instead on society as a whole turn people into solitary and dependent individuals (DA 641).
 Tocqueville’s political science theorizes on the basis of empirical evidence, observing the effects of beliefs, behaviors, customs and institutions on people’s lived lives, offering practical counsel regarding these.
 It looks to inform particular communities of people about the conditions under which they are better able to govern their own lives.
 It’s concerned with the justice of treating people as human beings—as responsible agents capable of engaging in reasonable and decent voluntary action—not as units to be coordinated in achieving some ideal configuration.
 Efforts to engineer justice systematically treat actual human beings unjustly, as less than they are or should be.
 Regarding people as beings of a sort that they are not in order to attempt to transform them into beings they cannot and oughtn’t be by means that won’t work, however much we wish they would and however hard we try, is unscientific.